evaxliu/FindYourNeeds/README.md

 Find Your Needs - Complete including stretch goals.

 ## Data Design and Data Flow
+### Data Design

+*   **Locations Database**: Collection of location data structures gotten from a JSON file (assets/location.json).
+Each location object has attributes such as name, latitude, longitude, type, and description.
+This data is loaded into the app on startup and is the main data structure from which map markers and list items are made and shown.

+*   **Markers**: List of markers created based on the locations data.
+Each marker in the map corresponds to a location in the data, with properties such as position (latitude, longitude), icon, and info window content that displays details on tap directly on the map.

+Keeping track of consistently:
+- Users current location (latitude and longitude)
+- Last shared preference on the map for data persistence

+#### Data Flow

+*   **Provider for Position and Location Data**:

+    *   The **PositionProvider** is used to manage and show the user's current geolocation throughout the app (map current location and list for distance).
+    *   Listens for changes in the user's position using geolocation services from ios.

+    *   When the position changes, **PositionProvider** updates the current latitude and longitude.

+*   **Reactive Updates**:

+    *   Changes in user location or interactions with the map (such as selecting a marker).

+    *   Tapping on a location in the list opens a view with more details regarding that location.

+    *   Ability to navigate to phones actual map app and instantly provides navigation details.

+*   **Integration with Map API**:

+    *   Google Maps API is used to provide a visual experience along with a list visual for users.

+    *   Markers are put on the map based on the locations data (assets/location.json).
+Icons are used to differentiate between types of locations, with a legend for reference.

+    *   Map API works with the **PositionProvider** to update the users current location marker.

+    *   The map view reacts to user interactions such as zooming in and out and moving view to current location using the pin point button.

+    *   App saves last known map position and zoom level to ensure data persistence, accomplished by using shared preferences for data persistence.

 ## Resources Used
 Ben Shapiro, CSE 340 Staff and Eva's code from Food Finder Assigment. https://gitlab.cs.washington.edu/cse340-24spring-students/4_food_finder-evaliu02 <br/>